-For the first time in Europe, The Olmec and the Cultures of the Gulf of Mexico exhibit reveals the richness, diversity and complexity of the Olmec civilisation (1600 – 400 B.C.) and numerous other cultures that followed, up until the early 1500 A.D.
+For the first time in Europe, The Olmec and the Cultures of the Gulf of Mexico exhibit reveals the richness, diversity and complexity of the Olmec civilisation (1600 B.C to 100 A.D) and numerous other cultures that followed, up until the early 1500 A.D.

 Starting with the spectacular Olmec, over 300 objects show but a glimpse into the multiplicity of differing artistic traditions, beliefs and languages that thrived in the region bordering the Gulf of Mexico during three millennia.